Kenya Coast & Safari Conservation Tour: Sea Turtles & Wildlife

 FEB 12: Tsavo West National Park & Elerai Camp

 Today after an early breakfast, we will traverse Tsavo West, doing a game drive looking for wildlife along the way.
-Tsavo West, the country’s second largest park at more than 9,000 sq kilometers, hosts spectacular natural scenery includes volcanic cones, swamps, rocky outcrops and lava flows, mountains, river forests, plains, lakes, natural springs, and wooded grassland.
-The other-worldly, black, layering Shetani Lava Flows, named after the devil, spreads over the savannah.
-We can visit Mzima Springs, which is home to several hippos that you can see from a safe viewing platform and take a short guided walk through the forest.
+Tsavo West, the country’s second largest park at more than 9,000 sq kilometers, hosts spectacular natural scenery including volcanic cones, swamps, rocky outcrops and lava flows, mountains, river forests, plains, lakes, natural springs, and wooded grassland.

 We will arrive after a picnic lunch to Elerai Camp, run by the local Masai community as a way to protect their private 5,000 acre reserve.
 Situated at the foot of Mt.
-Kilimanjaro, southeast of the Amboseli National Park in Kenya, Elerai has extraordinary views of the mountain (f weather cooperates) and great food.
+Kilimanjaro, southeast of the Amboseli National Park in Kenya, Elerai has extraordinary views of the mountain (if weather cooperates) and great food.
 After lunch, enjoy the beautiful pool with a view of a watering hole or soak in the view from your tent.

 FEB 13: Amboseli National Park & Return to Nairobi

-FEB 14: Depart for home or extend your stay
+FEB 15: Depart for home or extend your stay

 Photo Gallery - Hotels & Safari Camps